BC Prosecution Service

 - Liaising with the media and the public on prosecution matters

-- Any other function or responsibility assigned to the Branch by the Attorney General
+- Any other function or responsibility assigned to the BC Prosecution Service by the Attorney General

 The Criminal Justice Process